B-AROL-O/FREISA/code/oak-d-lite-module/README.md

 - [x] Read and understand application architecture
 - [ ] Decide the APIs of this microservice
 - [ ] Decide:
-  - [ ] How should the camera send data to the motion control (mini pupper REST API - webserver - is it usable?)
+  - [x] How should the camera send data to the motion control (mini pupper REST API - webserver - is it usable?)
-  - [ ] How should the camera trigger the model change?
+  - [x] How should the camera trigger the model change?
 Should it wait for some action from the motion control - depending on what it saw before, switch, maybe?

-### IMPORTANT
+## IMPORTANT - REST API

 - [ ] Camera: server HTTP - FSM GETs continuously for images; the POST is used to change model (**POLLING**)